forcedotcom/SalesforceMobileSDK-iOS-Distribution/README.md

 Under the project build settings, add **"Header Search Paths"** for the SDK libraries (*SalesforceCommonUtils, SalesforceNativeSDK, SalesforceNetworkSDK, SalesforceOAuth, SalesforceSDKCore and SalesforceSecurity*) added earlier.
 Also make sure to set the `-ObjC` and `-all_load` flags in the "Other Linker Flags" section.

-Now you are ready to use the Salesforce Mobile SDK in your exisiting app.
-To launch authenthentication flow, add the following code to your class:
+Now you are ready to use the Salesforce Mobile SDK in your existing app.
+To launch authentication flow, add the following code to your class:

 - Import headers: `SFUserAccountManager.h`, `SFAuthenticationManager.h`